A-Hazzard/CelebFitLife/lib/helpers/README.md

 1. Is the helper focused on a specific domain (e.g., streams, auth, payments)?
 2. Should it be grouped with existing helpers or placed in a new file?
 3. Is it properly typed and documented?
 4. Does it follow the error handling pattern used in existing helpers?
+5. Does it include proper logging for debugging?
+6. Is it thoroughly tested with edge cases?